Victoria Montesi: Fictional character biography

-Doctor Strange

 After some months of such adventures, Victoria's life takes an even worse turn when it is revealed that she is in fact Chthon's daughter, created when the sterile Vittorio used magic to guarantee himself an heir, and she is mystically impregnated with Chthon himself; Sorcerer Supreme Doctor Strange kept Victoria in mystic stasis for a time to delay Chthon's rebirth into the Earth dimension, and he was ultimately able to prevent it.
 When last seen, Victoria was being spirited away by the Midwife, a creation of Chthon's who nevertheless rebelled against her master's rebirth and sought to help Victoria recover from her ordeal.

 The FBI later recruits Victoria to help them track Carnage, who had absconded to the Indian Ocean with the Darkhold.

+During the "Blood Hunt" storyline, Victoria Montesi arrives in El Fasha, Iraq to deal with a possessed man.
+She breaks the possession with help from Lilith.
+Later, she is visited outside a restaurant by Johnny Blaze who informs her about what Blade has been up to with the vampire invasion caused by the Darkforce blocking the Sun all around the world.
+She comments that if Blade cannot be reasoned with, "the Midnight Sons" will kill him".

 Powers and abilities

 Victoria Montesi can sense when someone has accessed a page from the Darkhold tome.
 Originally thought to be due to her Montesi family bloodline, Victoria's powers were actually due to her creation through the magic of the Darkhold by her sterile father, Vittorio Montesi.
 She is also a trained doctor and has limited martial arts training taught to her by her lover, Nash Salvato, and later by her teammate, Sam Buchanan.